 Good to know: What happens when a Lead is converted into an existing Account?

-• The Lead will be Converted into a new Contact TIP: this may create a duplicate Contact if one already exists.
-To avoid this issue, it is recommended to execute a Lead to Contact compare first,
+TIP: this may create a duplicate Contact if one already exists.
+To avoid this issue, it is recommended to execute a Lead to Contact analysis first.

 • Empty Account fields will be populated from the matching Lead field.